-You won't hear about these plans anywhere else- they are not available to the general public.
-Members and their spouses can access group plans through their law firms easily opting into the program.
-Not only will you be able to take advantage of these benefits, but all employees of your firm will also have access to a trusted Medicare resource for medical and prescription drug insurance at no cost to your firm.
-The Program offers Medicare Supplement Plans and Prescription Drug plans that, after much research, we knew matched what ABA members needed.
-To keep these plans cost effective, plan rates are based on the region the member resides in, not state.
+You won't hear about these plans anywhere else; they are not available to the general public.
+Only members and their spouse are entitled to this coverage and special benefits.
+The Program offers 3 Medicare Supplement Plans and 2 Prescription Drug plans that after extensive research we knew matched what ABA members needed.
+Rates are region based, not state, making it very cost effective.